cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

   resilience"](https://peertube.xwiki.com/w/jAP48FTXpi9CpJnb8SSVDh) is an
   extended explanition about the concepts behind CryptPad.
-* We have published a [white paper](https://cryptpad.org/TODO) describing the securty mechanism and the cryptography used in CryptPad.
-This paper is targeted to people who are already familiar with cryptography.
+* We have published a [white paper](https://cryptpad.org/TODO) describing the security mechanisms and the cryptography used in CryptPad.
+This paper is targeted to people who are already familiar with cryptography. <!-- XXX update this link before publishing -->

 More general:
 * The [surveillance self-defense guide](https://ssd.eff.org/) by the Electronic